The OSUCCC – James offers comprehensive screening for people at high risk for lung cancer. High-risk individuals include:

 The physician uses ultrasound equipment to guide a biopsy (tissue sample) for lung cancer and to check for signs that the cancer may have spread to nearby lymph nodes.

 An endoscopic esophageal ultrasound creates images of the stomach lining, esophagus and duodenum.
 A small, flexible tube is placed inside the esophagus, and high-frequency ultrasound waves create images that allow experts to examine any growths in the wall of the esophagus from the lungs or chest and also to examine lymph nodes in the chest.

 A mediastinoscopy is a surgical procedure to examine the space behind the breastbone in the middle of the chest (between the lungs).
 After the patient receives general anesthesia, the surgeon places something called a mediastinoscope through a small incision in the neck to take tissue samples from lymph nodes near the airways.
-With a mediastinotomy, the surgeon opens the space between the lungs, called the mediastinum.
-Both of these procedures are used to examine the lymph nodes near the chest.

 In a thoracoscopy, a physician uses an endoscope (a small, flexible tube with a tiny camera on the end) to visually examine the lungs, pleura and mediastinum.
 The surgeon also can use the endoscope to remove a small sample of tissue for biopsy.
 Patients usually have general anesthesia for this procedure.

 Diagnostic medical imaging exams might include the following:

 - Computed Tomography (CT) scanning, which use X-rays to capture cross-sectional images of the lungs

 - Magnetic Resonance Imaging (MRI) scans, which use powerful magnets to capture high-resolution images